 Honorable mention

-Many of the images from this morning at the museum are my favorites from the roll, but this one is by far my favorite.
+The photographs from this morning at the museum are the ones I enjoyed most from this roll, but this one is by far my favorite.
 I especially enjoy capturing the man mid crosswalk and the soft colors and tones of this image.

 January 2024